List of primary state highways serving Virginia state institutions: SR 323

 State Route 323 is the designation for roads on the grounds of the Piedmont Geriatric Hospital, which was built on the grounds of the old Piedmont Sanatorium in Nottoway County.
 It extends from US 360 to US 460.

 SR 324

 State Route 324 is the designation for the ingress and egress roads to the Bon Air Learning Center, which was built on the grounds of the old Virginia Home and Industrial School for Girls in Chesterfield County.
 It extends from SR 718 through the learning center and back to SR 718.

 SR 325

 State Route 325 is the designation for the access road to the Barrett Learning Center, which was built on the grounds of the old Virginia Industrial School for Colored Girls in Hanover County.
 It extends from SR 651 to the learning center.

 SR 326

-State Route 326 is the designation for the access road to the Hanover Learning Center, which was built on the grounds of the old Virginia Manual Labor School in Hanover County.
+State Route 326 is the designation for Broad Neck Road to the Commonwealth of Virginia Public Safety Training Center, which was built on the grounds of the old Virginia Manual Labor School in Hanover County.
 It extends from SR 605 to the learning center.